solutions for interoperability

 - UCUM : Standardized Units of Measure

 Increasing requirements for interoperability between clinical information systems impacts budgets for IT architectural expenditures.
-Operational budgets need to take precedence, but planning still needs to occur at the CIO's level as well.
+Operational budgets need to take precedence, planning needs to occur at the CIO's level continually.